nvdaaddons/DevGuide/readme.md

 1. First, consult the NVDA commands quick reference to see if the command you wish to use has been defined in global commands.
 You should try to minimize conflicts with built-in NVDA commands.
 An exception is commands for app modules where same command may be used differently from one program to another.
 2. Read the documentation for add-ons (especially global plugins) to see if any add-on is using this command, and if so, contact the add-on author to come up with an alternate binding.

+### Events ###

+You can ask NvDA to do something if something happens.
+For example, you can ask NvDA to say the new name for an object when it's name changes, or say the new item's value when the item gets focused.
+These conditions, or actions are called events.

+When an event occurs, NVDA does the following:

+1. Finds out what the event was (for example, a check box gains focus).
+2. Performs actions for the event (e.g. says the name and the checked state of this check box).
+3. Passes the event down the chain in case other objects may have actions associated with the event.

+Each event's action routine is composed of four parts: the event, the object for which the event is "fired" (dealt with), the action and a call to the next handler for the event.
+A typical event routine looks like this:

+	def event_eventName(self, obj, nextHandler):
+		# Do some action.
+		nextHandler()

+In fact, we have met an actual "event" before: `event_NVDAObject-Init`.
+This is a special event (one of many events defined in nvDA) fired when NVDA meets a new object and initializes it according to your input (see the section on overriding object properties for more information).
+Let's meet other events you may see while wriring your add-on.

+### Example 4: Announcing the changed name of a control ###

+The below code came from one of the add-on app modules.

+Below is a routine for an event which tells you the name of some text on the screen when the text changes.

+	def event_nameChange(self, obj, nextHandler):
+		if obj.windowClassName == "TStaticText": ui.message(obj.name)
+		nextHandler()

+As you can see, whenever the text object's name changes, NvDA will announce the new name to the user.
+The "name change" event is one of the many events that you can define custom actions for in your add-on (the complete list is below).

+Note: You can define events for any object of your choice, especially controls in a program (where you can define custom actions for events in your app module).
+If this is the case, you need to make sure that the control meets certain conditions you set, such as name, role and so forth to let NVDA keep an "eye" on that specific object.

+### List of possible events ###

+This is a list of events you may define custom actions for in your add-on:

+* gainFocus: The user has moved the focus to a specific control, or the user has just switched to a program.
+* loseFocus: Opposite of gainFocus.
+* nameChange: The name of a control has changed (see above for an example).
+* valueChange: The value of the control (such as checked, selected, etc.) has changed.

 	# Future sections #